Byson94/Byson94/README.md

 # 💫 About Me:
 ### Hi, 👋 I’m Nilay (but you can call me Byson94)

-- I’m interested in "Game development", "Web development", "Machine Learning" "Ethical hacking".
+- I’m interested in "Game development", "Web development", "Machine Learning" and "Ethical hacking".
 - I’m currently learning Javascript and ethical hacking.

 ## 🌐 Socials: